Connect | Delight | Inspire

 The Salt Lake City Mini Maker Faire is organized under license from Maker Media, Inc. and is part of a global network of independently produced events that are inspired by the large, flagship Maker Faires held in the Bay Area in the spring and in New York in the fall.
 Salt Lake City Mini Maker Faire 2015 is produced by Benefete in cooperation with partnering organizations and volunteers.

-The original Maker Faire event was held in San Mateo, CA and in 2014 celebrated its ninth annual show with some 1100 makers and 130,000 people in attendance.
-World Maker Faire New York, the other flagship event, has grown in four years to 600+ makers and 75,000 attendees.
-Detroit, Kansas City, Atlanta, Orlando, Milwaukee, Silver Spring, Paris, Rome, Oslo, Trondheim, Tokyo, Newcastle (UK), and Shenzhen are the home of “featured” 2015 Maker Faires (200+ makers), and almost 100 community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in Salt Lake City.
+The original Maker Faire event was held in San Mateo, CA, and in 2016 celebrated its eleventh annual show with some 1200+ makers and 150,000 people in attendance.
+World Maker Faire New York, the other flagship event, has grown in five years to 900+ makers and 90,000 attendees.
+Thirty-two other larger scale Maker Faires occur in cities around the world—Detroit, Atlanta, Berlin, Paris, Rome, Tokyo, and Shenzhen to name a few— and over 150 community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world.